I Was a Male War Bride: Plot

-Red tape forces Henri and Catherine to be married first in a civil ceremony before they can each have their choice of ceremony: Army chaplain (Catherine) and church (Henri).
-Before they can consummate their marriage, she is ordered to report immediately to headquarters in the morning; her unit has been alerted they are about to be shipped back to the United States.
+Red tape requires Henri and Catherine to be married first in a civil ceremony before they can each have their own choices for the ceremony: an Army chaplain (Catherine) and a French church (Henri).
+Before they can consummate their marriage in a Paris hotel, Catherine is ordered to report immediately to headquarters in the morning, as her unit is about to be shipped back to the United States.
 They subsequently learn that the only way Henri can get a visa is under the War Brides Act as the spouse of an American soldier.
-After many misunderstandings, he is given permission to accompany her, but circumstances and Army regulations conspire to keep them from spending the night together.
+After many misunderstandings, caused by the unusual nature of his situation, he is given permission to accompany her, but circumstances and Army regulations conspire to keep them from spending the night together.
+The navy and army have him registered as Mrs. Henri Richard.

-When they try to board the transport ship, Navy sailors do not believe that Henri is a war "bride".
-He is forced to dress as a female Army nurse to get aboard.
-The deception works, but once underway, his disguise is discovered and he is arrested.
-Catherine manages to straighten out the situation, and they finally have some privacy - in the ship's brig.
+When they try to board the transport ship, Navy sailors do not accept that Henri is a war "bride".
+Catherine persuades him to dress as a female Army nurse to get aboard.
+The deception works, but once underway, their ruse is discovered and he is arrested.
+Catherine goes to the ship's captain who understands the legalities of their situation, and they finally have some privacy — in the ship's brig.